k8s-client/client/README.md

 ```

 **Note**: If you need to perform certificate based authentication, check the options for the HttpClient you are using.
+Also check the configuration for the websocket adapter you are using.

 ##Examples